Are you wondering how to make rainbow slime?

 - Slime is too dry: To fix this issue, gradually add some hand moisturizer to your slime.
 As a result, your slime will become super moist and stretchy (it will probably smell good too)!

 For best results use Elmer’s glue (which has been proven to work time and again) and follow the recipe below closely.

 If this is your first time making slime, or your children are young, then definitely supervise them because the ingredients aren’t edible but the slime does often look good enough to eat!

 Ok, so now you know all you need to know about making rainbow slime, let’s get to the tutorial…

 P.S.
 Don’t forget to click here or on the image below to quickly and easily save this pretty and vibrant rainbow slime recipe to your Pinterest.

 Before You Go...

-I hope you have as much fun as we did when you make rainbow slime, as you can see this is one of the easiest slime recipes to try & with all the colors of the rainbow, your kids will absolutely adore this slime… you could even add glitter for a glitter rainbow slime!
+I hope you have as much fun as we did when you make rainbow slime, as you can see this is one of the easiest slime recipes to try & with all the colors of the rainbow, your kids will absolutely adore this vibrant slime for months to come!